Safe-Surfer/SafeSurfer-Desktop/docs/CONTRIBUTING.md

 `assets/scripts/main.js` is where initalising takes place.
 `assets/scripts/menu.js` is where the code for the app's menu lives.
 `assets/scripts/i18n.js` is where the framework of translating the app is stored.
-`buildconfig/buildmode.json` is where some runtime/version variables are stored.
 `support/` is where the platform specific files are stored.

 ## Request features